abhishekkanojia/fadeInOutJS/README.md

 	********/

+	/*
-	// ".fader" given in following snippet is element class that is be used by fadeInOut-js to display text.
-	// you can use any element's class or id that you like.
+		*.fader* given in following snippet is element class that is be used by fadeInOut-js to display text. you can use any element's class or id that you like.
+	*/
 	$(document).ready(function(){

 		$(".fader").fadeInOut({